MHCommunity/guide/src/pages/index.md

 ---
 title: MouseHunt Essentials Guide
 pageTitle: MouseHunt Essentials Guide
-description: A guide for MouseHunt for the early game and beyond.
+description: Become the best MouseHunter.
+Learn from the experts and start your journey off right.
+A MouseHunt guide for the early game and beyond.
 ---

-A guide for [MouseHunt](https://mousehuntgame.com) for the early game and beyond.
+A [MouseHunt](https://mousehuntgame.com) guide for the early game and beyond.

 {% quick-links %}
 {% quick-link title="MouseHunt" href="https://www.mousehuntgame.com" description="Play the game!
 (Hopefully you've done this part already)." /%}